Brushed dc motor

 These boilers are classified based on the number of passes – the number of times the hot combustion gases pass through the boiler.
 The combustion chamber is taken, as the first pass after which there may be one, two or three sets of fire-tubes.
 The most common boiler of this class is a three-pass unit with two sets of fire-tubes and with the exhaust gases exiting through the rear of the boiler.

-Stokers are classified according to the method of feeding fuel to the furnace and by the type of grate.
+one of types of boiler is Stokers , classified according to the method of feeding fuel to the furnace and by the type of grate.
 The main classifications are:

 1. Chain-grate or traveling-grate stoker